Why Do We Still Use Walkie-Talkies Today?

 • Construction and Warehousing

 Construction sites and warehouses are noisy environments where instant communication is necessary.
-Walkie-talkies allow supervisors and workers to coordinate tasks, deliveries, and safety protocols efficiently.
+The worker on these sites can not just shout to communication.
+It will cause low efficiency.
+Instead, walkie-talkies allow supervisors and workers to coordinate tasks, deliveries, and safety protocols efficiently.

 • Hospitality and Retail